mendix/docs/content/howto/mobile/how-to-devapps.md

 4. Wait for the Native Builder to complete.

 As with a release build, when Native Builder is done building, you should have 2 archives for each build, iOS and Android, respectively.
-These archives can be found under the build output path `{build output path}/dev-app`.
+These archives can be found under the build output path `{build output path}` with **Dev** prepended to their name.
 The default `{build output path}` is the `./builds` folder relative to `native-builder.exe` location.

 ## 2 Installing Your Developer App